Density profile of a self-gravitating polytropic turbulent fluid in the context of ensembles of molecular clouds: Conclusions

 We are aware that this offers only a possible explanation of the second power-law tail in the PDF.
 Rotation of the core, magnetic fields and feedback from new-born stars may also play a significant role for this phenomenon.
 Therefore the emergence of a second power-law tail requires a more complex theoretical description and our model should be considered as a first simple step towards it.

-{\it Acknowledgement:} T.V. acknowledges support by the DFG under grant KL 1358/20-3 and additional funding from the Ministry of Education and Science of the Republic of Bulgaria, National RI Roadmap Project DO1-277/16.12.2019.
+{\it Acknowledgement:} We are grateful to the anonymous referee for the valuable comments and suggestions which helped us to improve this paper.
+T.V. acknowledges support by the DFG under grant KL 1358/20-3 and additional funding from the Ministry of Education and Science of the Republic of Bulgaria, National RI Roadmap Project DO1-383/18.12.2020.
 R.S.K. acknowledges financial support from the German Research Foundation (DFG) via the Collaborative Research Center (SFB 881, Project-ID 138713538) 'The Milky Way System' (sub-projects A1, B1, B2, and B8).
 He also thanks for funding from the Heidelberg Cluster of Excellence STRUCTURES in the framework of Germany's Excellence Strategy (grant EXC-2181/1 - 390900948) and for funding from the European Research Council via the ERC Synergy Grant ECOGAL (grant 855130).

 {\it Data availability:} No new data were generated or analysed in support of this research.